Updated April 8, 2021.

 - COVID-19 symptoms have improved.

-- Require all riders over age 10 to wear a mask at all times.
+- Require all riders over age 10 to wear a mask whenever there are 10 or more people on the vehicle at a time.

-- Strongly encourage riders age 2-10 to wear a mask at all times.
+- Strongly encourage riders age 2-10 to wear a mask whenever there are 10 or more people on the vehicle at a time.

 - Advise the public that they should avoid public transit if they are sick, positive for COVID-19, or if they think or know they have been exposed to COVID-19.